-Taxonomy, systematics, and paleo- ecology and biology of African artiodactyls
+Evolution and ecology of African artiodactyls

 Omo Group Research Expedition I joined the Omo Group Research Expedition (OGRE) in 2016.
 The OGRE initiated fieldwork in the mid-2000s under the direction of Jean-Renaud Boisserie.
 This recent work in the Shungura Formation, the most continuous sequence of Plio-Pleistocene mammal evolution in eastern Africa, has produced an abundance of new fossil remains and has clarified the stratigraphy and location of the older International Omo Research Expedition (1960s-1970s) collections.
-The Shungura Formation has yielded an exceptionally large collection (>1000 specimens) of fossil giraffids, all of which are unpublished at present.
-These specimens offer critical insights into the evolution of Giraffidae in Africa and the past diversity of the family.
+My contribution to the project is primarily as a specialist in ruminant fossils (giraffids and bovids) and paleoecological analyses.
 [Project Website]